Skip to main content

 Outside web request

-This is also necessary outside the context of web request, otherwise all access to an injected Proxy Provider will return undefined.
+This might also be necessary outside the context of web request.

 With cls.run()